4 ways to stop walls cracking under pressure

 In external walls containing openings, movement joints may need to be provided at more frequent intervals or the masonry above and below the opening may need to be reinforced to restrain movement.
 Particular attention should be paid to long low horizontal panels of masonry, e.g. those under windows.

-For more information on the requirements for different types of masonry please refer to our technical manual.
+For more information on the requirements for different types of masonry please refer to the LABC Warranty technical manual.

 By Anna Symington